 - The Lean Startup by Eric Ries

 Eric Ries is the founding father of the “Lean startup” idea and motivating many entrepreneurs to develop the fastest way to build a startup.
 You have to pivot, fail early and utilize a set of proven process.
 Learn about the Lean Startup from Eric Ries.

 - The Four Steps to the Epiphany by Steve Blank

 - The Business Idea Factory: A World-Class System for Creating Successful Business Ideas by Andrii Sedniev

 - The 4-Hour Workweek: Escape 9-5, Live Anywhere, and Join the New Rich by Tim Ferriss

-Tim Ferris is became international sensation after publishing this book, providing researched documents and interviews of many athletes.
-This book drives to improve both mental and physical capability of human, so as to improve your potentials as a future business leader.
+Tim Ferris became an international sensation after publishing this book, providing researched documents and interviews of many athletes.
+This book drives to improve both mental and physical capability of a human, so as to improve your potentials as a future business leader.

 - Rework by Jason Fried